-III.
+II.
 ACADEMIC POLICY AND PROGRAMS

-A. Academic Honesty
+A. ACADEMIC HONESTY

 Academic honesty is required in all aspects of a student's relationship with the University.
-Academic dishonesty may not be course-specific and includes falsification or misrepresentation of a student's academic progress, status, or ability, including but not limited to, false or altered transcripts, letters of recommendation, registration or advising forms, or other documents related to the student's academic career at Oklahoma City University or other colleges or universities The policy will be listed in your appropriate catalog.
+Academic dishonesty may not be course-specific and includes falsification or misrepresentation of a student's academic progress, status, or ability, including but not limited to, false or altered transcripts, letters of recommendation, registration or advising forms, or other documents related to the student's academic career at Oklahoma City University or other colleges or universities.
+You can find the Honesty Policy and a description of how matters of dishonesty are addressed by Academic Affairs in the Academic Catalog.